MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudge.md

 ```

 ### -From
-The From parameter specifies the creator of the nudge.
+The From parameter specifies the creator of the Custom Nudge.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks (").

-Typically, this value is the name of the company or department that's responsible for the nudge.
+Typically, this value is the name of the company or department that's responsible for the Custom Nudge.

 ```yaml
 Type: String